nayafia/lemonade-stand/README.md

 * Can be at odds with making software freely accessible
 * Project needs to be big enough that customer need exists
-* Only works for upstream projects that are used in downstream proprietary software
+* Only works well for upstream software like to be used in downstream proprietary software
+* Requires a CLA (Contributor License Agreement) in order to accept code submissions from outside contributors while retaining the ability to relicense those submissions under the proprietary commercial license

 #### Case Studies